AlekseyYuryev/java/maven/plugin/xjb-maven-plugin/README.md

 #### Example 2

-Alternatively, an external `xjb.xml` can be specified:
+Alternatively, an external `xjs.xml` can be specified:

 ```xml
 <plugin>